vincentlambert/python-tools/README.md

-# Some toole made with python
+# Some tools made with python

 > Don't forget to : source ./venv/bin/activate